one-loner/XRAY-VLESS-Reality-VLESS-WS-CDN_fast_deploy/README.md

 If you do not have a domain name linked to the CDN, I recommend deploying the usual VLESS+Reality.
 You can find it in this repository.

+UPD: Added a configure.sh script, thanks to which you can replace the resource for masking from whatsapp to another

 Installation:
+- Run the ./configure.sh script if you need to replace the resource for masking from whatsapp to another
 - Run the ./install.sh script as root.
 - After the request from the installation script, enter your domain name, which is linked to the CDN - Wait for the installation to complete and load the generated links into your client for VLESS